BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - A client-Server DB: MySQL
 - An HPC solver distributed by a powerful server
 - A three component application: the CS, the SP and the frontend
-- The CS language: C++
+- The CS language: Python
 - The SP language: Python
 - The frontend language: js/react
 - UI contains three interactive components: OETV, user forms and FE display
-- Backend/frontend communication | backend: Crow
-- Backend/frontend communication | frontend: HTTP or WebSocket
+- Backend/frontend communication: fastapi
-- The CS base types (i.e. current interfaces): SC, LC, SCL, SAR
+- The CS base types (i.e. current interfaces): EO, SC, SCL, SA, SAR
-- Create a wrapper for each CS type to support the SP
 - Plugin style extensibility
-- The core plugins for the fundamental types (e.g. panel) are shipped with the installation
+- The core plugins for the fundamental types (e.g. CS_EO_Panel) are shipped with the installation
 - The core framework provides the type registration
 - Follow TDD approach for the core plugins
 - The CS data structure: Functionally persistent DAG with structural sharing
 - Core manages two DAGs: online and offline
 - The DAG manages the state for each node which is visualized by the frontend
 - DAG_Node_Handle undo/redo operations making use of the persistency of the DAG
-- DAG configuration field: the FE version (e.g. fe-v0.1), the DAG version (e.g. dcg-v0.1) and the SP version (e.g. sp-v0.1)
+- DAG configuration field: the FE version (e.g. fe-v0.1), the DAG version (e.g. dag-v0.1) and the SP version (e.g. sp-v0.1)
 - The SP keeps the SAMMs and their versions
 - The SP version: sp-v0.1
-- The SP applicability: DAG type version (e.g. dcg-v0.1)
+- The SP applicability: DAG type version (e.g. dag-v0.1)
 - User profile with the role definition
 - DBs for the standard items like material and fastener (per project)
 - DBs for the SCL and SAR data (per DAG)